cpeditor/cpeditor/doc/INSTALL.md

 On Mac, you will get `build/cpeditor.app`.

 On Windows, you will get `build/cpeditor.exe`, or `build/Release/cpeditor.exe`.
 You may need to gather the necessary DLLs.
-If you have installed CP Editor by a `setup.exe`, you can copy the DLLs from where CP Editor is installed.
+If you have installed CP Editor by a `setup.exe`, you can copy the DLLs from where CP Editor is installed (or copy the executable file to the installation path).

 ## Use Artifacts